Welcome

 • Key documents include Form IN01, the Memorandum of Association, and the Articles of Association (unless using Model Articles).

-• Form IN01 requires details on the company name, registered office, directors, initial shareholders, share capital, and Persons with Significant Control (PSCs).
+• Form IN01 requires details on the company name, jurisdiction, registered office (now an “appropriate address”), registered email address, directors (and consent), initial shareholders/guarantors, share capital (if limited by shares), and Persons with Significant Control (PSCs).

 Key Terms and Concepts